Water Street (St. John's)

 Water Street is located in downtown St. John's, Newfoundland and Labrador, Canada.
 It became a commercial trading outpost for the Basques, French, Spanish, Portuguese, and English.
 The street now boasts many souvenir shops, restaurants, pubs, and high-end boutiques, as well as other commercial ventures.
-To this day the street remains the hub of commercial activity in the city and in 2020 the city implemented a seasonal pedestrian-only section of the road.
+To this day, the street remains the hub of commercial activity in the city; in 2020, the city implemented a seasonal pedestrian-only section of the road.

 National Historic Site

 The Water Street Historic District was designated a National Historic Site of Canada in 1987 and comprises a group of commercial structures which are representative of the 19th-century mercantile businesses associated with the Newfoundland fisheries and the Atlantic trade.